Helping Stelloa bring AI into the job search

 Stelloa matches developers to jobs using an AI ranking algorithm.
 Developers get a curated feed.
 Companies get pre-qualified candidates without sourcing them.
 When the founders approached me, they had a working algorithm and a trial version with no design involvement.
 They needed a real product ready for Tech BBQ, where it would be offered to conference attendees for free.
 I had ten days to deliver so they could implement the designs in time for the conference.

-I had to design both sides of the marketplace simultaneously.
+I designed both sides of the marketplace simultaneously.
 A mobile experience fast enough to browse between conference talks, and a desktop tool thorough enough to replace a recruiter's spreadsheet.

 A job listing typically runs 500–800 words.
 I had to identify and fit the key parts into a single swipe card, which the founders referred to as "Tinder, but for jobs".
 Candidates could sign up through LinkedIn, pulling their profile data to skip manual onboarding.
 From there, they'd swipe through job cards, each one compressed to the few details that actually drive a decision.